Using Take Profit and Stop Loss

 {% endhint %}

-The delegation is deliberately minimal, and it's worth understanding exactly what it does and doesn't allow.
+The delegation is deliberately minimal, and it's worth knowing exactly what it does and doesn't allow.

-* Submit `requestToClosePosition` on positions in your account, for as long as the delegation is active.
+The service can submit `requestToClosePosition` on positions in your account, for as long as the delegation is active.
+That's the whole of it.
+It cannot:

-The delegation also has an **expiry timestamp** (typically a day or a session length, depending on the frontend) and can be **revoked** early if you want to take back permission before it expires.
-Revocation goes through a short two-step cooldown so that an in-flight trigger can't be mid-executed and suddenly invalidated.
+The delegation carries an expiry timestamp (typically a day, or a session length, depending on the frontend) and can be revoked early if you want permission back before it lapses.
+Revocation runs through a short two-step cooldown so an in-flight trigger can't be cut off mid-execution.

-When the bot's price feed crosses your TP or SL level, it submits a close request as a **market order** against your solver.
-That means:
+When the service's price feed crosses your TP or SL level, it submits the close as a market order against your solver.
+A few consequences follow from that:

-* Your solver (PartyB) is responsible for filling the close, just like any other market close request.
+* Your solver (PartyB) fills the close, exactly as it would any other market close request.

-* You'll pay a close fee on the filled position, deducted from your available balance as part of the solvency check that runs when the solver fills.
-Close fees are set by the affiliate your frontend is registered under; different frontends may charge different rates on the same symbol.
-See more information here.
+* You pay a close fee on the filled position, deducted from your available balance as part of the solvency check that runs when the solver fills.
+Close fees are set by the affiliate your frontend is registered under, so different frontends may charge different rates on the same symbol.

-* The price you get is the price your solver fills at, not the exact level that triggered the bot.
-In fast-moving markets, expect some slippage between the trigger price and the fill price — especially on a stop-loss during a sudden move against you.
+* The price you get is your solver's fill price, not the exact level that triggered the close.
+In fast markets, expect some slippage between trigger and fill, especially on a stop loss during a sudden move against you.

 ---